Amber Heard paid ex Johnny Depp 1 million as a settlement. Show

 Depp sued the actress for defamation over an article she wrote about her experience of domestic violence.
 After a week-long trial, a jury returned a verdict in favor of Depp.

 The actor recently presented the costume drama at the Cannes Festival Barry’s Zone, his first major film after the lawsuit.
 In the French film, Depp plays the French Emperor Louis XV.
-In Cannes, the actor called what has been written about him in the media in recent years a “brilliant, terribly written narrative”.
+In Cannes, the actor called much of what has been written about him in the media in recent years a “brilliant, gruesomely written narrative”.

 An earlier ruling in a British court case in which Heard was called as a witness was against Depp.
 A tabloid called him a “wife-beater”.
 The judge considered it proved that the actor had abused his ex-wife.
 The Sun tabloid didn’t have to improvise.